djmango/skg/content/_index.md

 - Located in Mission, San Francisco
 - Robotics & ML background
-- Been doing startups since 2019
+- Building startups since 2019
 - I love space
-- You can [fork](https://github.com/djmango/skg) this website
 - Ideally, I'd like to die on a generation ship.

 ### Some things I've worked on: